fsmosquito/fsmosquito/README.md

 There are two general areas of development on FsMosquito:

- - The back end - which includes the SimConnect interface, backing data persistence APIs, the MQTT Implementation and so forth.
+ - The back end - MQTT service, data persistence, gathering data from FS2020, so forth.
  - The front end - user interface, maps, gadgets, so forth.

 Most of the development work is in the front end - providing functionality on top of data coming across the MQTT service bus and making it pretty and functional.
+The frontend is built using NextJS.

+The backend is build using .Net 5 based components.
+It self-hosts a MQTT Broker, using MQTTNet, an ASP.Net 5 API layer described by swashbuckle, LiteDB for data peristence and a custom-built wrapper around the Microsoft-provided SimConnect API that provides enhanced reliability and publishes information coming from FS2020, such as Lat/Long/Alt/Heading/Airspeed and so forth, to MQTT subscribers.

+What brings the Frontend and Backend together into the desktop app is Electron.Net.
+This wraps the Frontend code and hoists the backend code to provide the full experience.